mathewa6/MathJax-Node-Accessibility-Demo/readme.md

       ```
       {
           success: value,
-          timeMS: value
+          timeMS: value,
+          errorMsg: value,
           content: ["value1", "value2", "value3", ...]
       }
       ```
       `success`-attribute:
       Value will be 1 (true) or 0 (false), depending on the status.
       `timeMS`-attribute:
       Value will contain information about the serverside processing time.
-      `content`-attribute:
-      Value will contain information about occuring errors (if `success`-attribute equals 0) OR
+      `errorMsg`-attribute (appended if success = 0):
+      the value will contain an error message.
+      `html`-attribute (appended if success = 1):
-      the value will contain *HTML* strings packed into an array (if `success`-attribute equals 1).
+      the value will contain *HTML* strings packed into an array.

 ## cURL Commands